bojanb89pa/OAuth2Swift/README.md

-# OAuth2Swift (using Alamofire)
+# OAuth2Swift (using Alamofire 5 + Swift 5)
-Basic sample for standard OAuth 2.0 protocol (adapted for Spring security) written in Swift 4.2 using Alamofire.
+Basic sample for standard OAuth 2.0 protocol (adapted for Spring security) written in Swift 5 using Alamofire.

 Backend sample for this written in Java (Spring): https://github.com/bojanb89pa/OAuth2Spring.
 This is standard OAuth 2.0 use-case.
 It can be modified.